Eze 17:1-2 And the word of the LORD came unto me, saying, Son of man, put forth a riddle, and speak a parable unto the house of Israel;

 Eze 17:22 Thus saith the Lord GOD; I will also take of the highest branch of the high cedar, and will set it; I will crop off from the top of his young twigs a tender one, and will plant it upon an high mountain and eminent:

-There was left a small residue in the land of Judah and among them are children of the royal family whom God will Himself carry away and resettle in the mountain height of Israel (the people to whom this riddle is addressed to).
+Even after all this there was left a small residue in the land of Judah and among them are children of the royal family whom God will Himself carry away and resettle in the mountain height of Israel (the people to whom this riddle is addressed to).

 Eze 17:23 In the mountain of the height of Israel will I plant it: and it shall bring forth boughs, and bear fruit, and be a goodly cedar: and under it shall dwell all fowl of every wing; in the shadow of the branches thereof shall they dwell.
 24 And all the trees of the field shall know that I the LORD have brought down the high tree, have exalted the low tree, have dried up the green tree, and have made the dry tree to flourish: I the LORD have spoken and have done it.